 Before a Workplace Fire Drill

 Before you conduct any fire drill you must have taken the correct precautions beforehand, such as staff fire training and clear signage.
 You want to achieve a quick and efficient evacuation and as the saying goes – if you fail to prepare, you should prepare to fail.
-A fire drill should be carried out at least once a year, yet your workplace should always be prepared in case of a real emergency.
+A fire drill should be carried out at least once a year, preferably twice or as detailed in your Fire Risk Assessment.
+Your workplace should always be prepared in case of a real emergency.

 Depending on the size of the building, you might require multiple fire wardens.
 Remind yourself of your fire wardens and inform them of the fire drill.
 Fire wardens will be able to give valuable insight and feedback after the fire drill is complete.
 Furthermore, they should be keeping their training up to date in case of a fire emergency at any time.

-Before conducting a workplace fire drill, you want to print off an up to date register.
-This will include all of the employees and visitors in the building that you plan to evacuate.
+Before conducting a workplace fire drill, you want to print off an up to date register of all the employees and visitors in the building that you plan to evacuate.
 Though you can also keep a register digitally, it’s recommended that you use a physical copy.
-This is because in a real emergency technology can sometimes be incorrect or glitch.
-Whereas a physical copy can be checked for accuracy.
+This is because in a real emergency technology can sometimes be incorrect or glitch, whereas a physical copy can be checked for accuracy.

 Test the alarms